diku-dk/ap-e2024-pub/week6/README.md

 launches a new thread that runs a loop that reads messages from the created channel and acts on them.
 To do this:

-1. Add a constructor `MsgPing (ReplyWith Int)` to `SPCMsg`.
-We will remove this later, but it is useful for testing that we get the event loop right.
+1. Add a constructor `MsgPing (ReplyChan Int)` to `SPCMsg`.
+We will remove this later, but it is useful for testing that we got the event loop right.

 2. Modify `startSPC` such that it creates a thread that runs in an